 - Purchasing and vendor management

-Hiring specialists for performing the above-mentioned back-office activities are very costly that all nonprofit organizations cannot afford.
-The best solution to reduce the cost and maintain a high level of focus on core activities is using outsourcing services.
+Hiring specialists to perform the above-mentioned back-office activities is very costly that all nonprofit organizations cannot afford.
+The best solution to reduce cost and maintain a high level of focus on core activities is using outsourcing services.
 With the help of information technology, numerous back-office activities can be automated to save time and money.